 Unleash the curiosity

 To keep interest high, your child needs to feel important and have something real to do.
-They know when it’s just busy work.
+They know when it’s just busywork.
 If you have seedlings to transplant, remove them carefully from their pot, but let your child dig the hole and plant the seedling inside.
 If you have seeds to plant, you should make the holes to the right depth and spacing, and let them pop the seeds inside.
-Older children can write plant labels and mix in soil amendments.
+Older children can write plant labels and mix them in soil amendments.
 All kids love to do the watering!
 Also if you need help to start up your garden, contact an expert.

-The more your children are involved your vegetable garden, the more likely they are to eat the vegetables coming out of the garden.
+The more your children are involved in your vegetable garden, the more likely they are to eat the vegetables coming out of the garden.
 A vegetable garden is a great opportunity to give your children more responsibility.
 Let them choose some of the vegetables to be planted, or give them a portion of the garden that is theirs to plant whatever they want.
-Great vegetables varieties for children are ones that harvest early and often.
-Radishes, snap peas, beans, tomatoes and cucumbers are all kiddie favourites.
+Great vegetable varieties for children are ones that harvest early and often.
+Radishes, snap peas, beans, tomatoes, and cucumbers are all kiddie favorites.